shopwareLabs/sw-cli-tools/README.md

 The configuration of the script is done in ~/.config/sw-cli-tools/config.yaml.
 If the file does not exist on your system, it is created after the first usage of the script.

 # Building sw.phar
-For building the release packages (sw.phar) box is used.
-It's recommended to uninstall dev-dependencies in order to keep the phar small.
+For building the release packages (sw.phar) [box](https://github.com/kherge/php-box) is used:

+    box build